artem1458/dependency-injection-cat/README.md

 <h4 id="qualifier-rules">Rules</h4>

 <!-- toc -->
+- Qualifier should be a string
-- Qualifier be a string, and should not be empty string
+- Qualifier should not be empty string
-- Qualifier should not be dynamically calculated (no template strings, or references to constants/properties)
+- Qualifier should not be dynamically calculated (no template strings, or references to constants/object properties)
 <!-- tocstop -->

 <h4 id="qualifier-syntax">Syntax</h4>